Marianne Johnson, Counselling and Psychotherapy. Registered MBACP

 07970030087 / 07970030087

-I work privately from two London practices, one near Oxford Street and the other in Queen’s Park, offering both short and long term therapy.
+I work privately from my joint practice The Thought House Partnership based near Oxford Circus.
+I offer both short and long term therapy.
 Prior to setting up my private practice I have worked in a GP practice and a University counselling service.

 Being an integrative counsellor means I am trained in a number of therapeutic approaches which I draw upon to find the most appropriate way to work with you.